 A Live, Up-To-The Minute News Source

 It seemed like every day in this election season a new breaking story was released, everything from email investigations to Access Hollywood tapes.
-The facebook-trending-topicsmajor platforms surely fought to be THE place to go for breaking stories with Facebook Live and trending topics, Snapchat Discover, and trending hashtags and news on Twitter.
+The major platforms surely fought to be THE place to go for breaking stories with Facebook Live and trending topics, Snapchat Discover, and trending hashtags and news on Twitter.
 On these platforms, voters can view updates and opinions from a wide variety of sources, thought leaders, and the candidates themselves.

 About 25% of adults report turning to each of the candidates’ social media pages for election updates.
 This is compared to the 15% of voters who turned to the candidates’ email blasts or websites.
 One reason for this, as we’ve mentioned before, is that social media provides a two-way form of communication.